fenderdigital/flask-philo/README.md

 # Flask-Philo

-Small and very opinionated framework to build flask based microservices.
+Flask-Philo is a small and very opinionated framework to build Flask-based microservices.

 You can check the official documentation [here](http://flask-philo.readthedocs.io/en/latest/)